-The certificate program is separated into two tracks: Construction and General Industry and can be completed in as little as one calendar year.
-Participants must successfully complete a minimum of seven courses, including three required courses totaling 39 contact hours, and four elective courses totaling 29 contact hours.
+The certificate program is separated into three tracks: Construction, General Industry, and Maritime Industry.
+To be awarded a certificate, students must successfully complete a minimum of 68 (Construction and General Industry) or 77 (Maritime) contact hours.
 OSHA courses from other authorized education centers are accepted into this program.

 How to Apply

 1. The first step is to complete the coursework.
 You can track your progress by saving your OSHA course completion certificates (you will need these for your application) and reviewing the requirements of the DOL certificate at the below links.

 General Industry Certificate Program